10 of the snowiest places in the UK

 The Orkney Islands lie off the northeast tip of mainland Scotland and are grouped into the North and South Isles.
 The Loch of Hundland on Mainland recorded the most snow, with snow falling on 59 days each year.

 5. Copley, County Durham

 The North Pennines are one of the snowiest parts of England and Copley, County Durham, sees snow falling on average 53 days each year.
 It is just south of the North Pennines AONB, home to one of only a handful of outdoor ski centres in England.

-The small village of Leadhills in South Lanarkshire is the second highest village in Scotland at a height of 1,460 ft (450 m) and has snow on an average of 52 days each year.
+The small village of Leadhills in South Lanarkshire is the second highest village in Scotland at a height of 1,460 ft (450 m) and has snow on 52 days each year.

-As it name suggests, the village has been involved in mining lead for hundreds of years possibly even as far back as Roman times.
+As its name suggests, the village has been involved in mining lead for hundreds of years, possibly even as far back as Roman times.

 7. Widdybank Fell